nmouquet/RLS_AESTHE/README.md

 ## Storage

-Not all fish images are free of copyrights and thousands of images are too heavy to be stored on github.
+Not all fish images are free of copyrights.
 We thus provide a example sample of images in `data/example_imgaes/`.
-The codes calling the images will show errors but you can use the example images to run them.
+The codes calling all images will show errors but you can use the example images set to run them.
+See Extended table 1 for copyrights.

 The script `analyses/elo/01_group_effect.R` normally generates and use a large file: 01_first_model.RData .
 It takes several days to generate this file but you can instead download it from https://zenodo.org/record/5052745#.YN2DpW46_LY (see lines 257-258 of script).

 ## File with all results

-The file results/conservation/01_sptable_fishery.csv contains all the information used and produced in this study at the species level for the 2417 species concerned
+The file results/conservation/01_sptable_fishery.csv contains all the information used and produced in this study at the species level for the 2417 species concerned.
+You are welcome to use it by citing properly our work, but even more welcolme to contact us if you want to collaborate :)

 ## Figures and Tables